Tutorial: projector approach to master equations for open quantum systems: Simplification of Nakajima-Zwanzig equation for usual open quantum systems

 corresponding to the Liouvillians of the system degrees of freedom (whose reduced dynamics we aim at deriving), the bath degrees of freedom, and their interaction respectively.
 We choose to define $\Lv_S(t)$ and $\Lv_B(t)$ as the terms in the Liouvillian that act only on the subspaces of system and bath, respectively.
 That is, if one writes a general operator $\{\hat{O}:\mathbb{H}\to\mathbb{H}\}$ as $\hat{O}=\sum_\alpha \hat{S}_\alpha\otimes\hat{B}_\alpha$ with $\hat{S}_\alpha$ and $\hat{B}_\alpha $ arbitrary system and bath operators (i.e., $\hat{S}_\alpha:\mathbb{H}_S\to \mathbb{H}_S$ and $\hat{B}_\alpha:\mathbb{H}_B\to \mathbb{H}_B$) and $\alpha$ an arbitrary index, then by definition

 and

 Conversely, all the terms acting non-trivially on both $S$ and $B$ are by definition contained in $\Lv_{\text{Int}}(t)$.
+This term in the Liouvillian thus describes the coupling between the system and the bath degrees of freedom.

-Usually, the projector $\Py$ is chosen such that it projects onto product state density matrices with a common bath state, i.e,
+Usually, the projector $\Py$ is chosen such that it projects onto product state density matrices with a common bath state, i.e,~\cite{Haake1973,BreuerPetruccione,GardinerZollerQNoise,toda2012statistical}

 where $(*)$ indicates the argument operator and $\text{Tr}_B$ a partial trace over the bath degrees of freedom.
-Note that by definition
+Note that in order for the above operator to be a projector ($\mathcal{P}=\mathcal{P}^2$) the state $\rho_B$ must be a physically consistent quantum state fulfilling $\text{Tr}_B[\rho_B]=1$.
+By definition

-where $\rho_S(t)$ is the reduced density matrix of the system.
+where $\rho_S(t)$ is the density matrix of the system by definition.
+As we will see below, under the weak system-bath coupling approximation and for an appropriately chosen projector $\Py$, Eq.~\eqref{vprov} approximates the total density matrix, i.e. $\rho(t) \approx v(t)$~\cite{FischerPRA2007}.
 The choice of $\rho_B$ in Eq.~\eqref{Pydefinition} is physically motivated by the problem at hand.
-The most popular choice is a steady state of the bath Liouvillian, i.e.,
+The most popular choice in open quantum systems is a steady state of the bath Liouvillian~\cite{BreuerPetruccione,GardinerZollerQNoise,FischerPRA2007},

-This choice will be assumed throughout all this tutorial.
-However, we remark that other, more complicated systems may require the choice of more involved projectors~\cite{FischerPRA2007,FerraroPRB2008,BarnesPRL2012}.
+This choice makes $v(t)$ a good approximation for the total density matrix if the bath rapidly decays to its steady state or if the bath is very large (i.e., it contains a large number of modes as compared with the system), two common situations in conventional open quantum systems~\cite{BreuerPetruccione,GardinerZollerQNoise,FischerPRA2007}.
+Throughout this tutorial we will assume the choice Eq.~\eqref{steadystatechoice}.
+We remark, however, that more complicated situations in open quantum systems require the choice of more involved projectors and/or different (and possibly time-dependend) bath states $\rho_B$, for instance if part of the system-induced bath evolution~\cite{IgnatyukArxiv2019} or non-negligible system-bath correlations~\cite{FischerPRA2007,FerraroPRB2008,BarnesPRL2012} must be taken into account.

-For the projector defined in Eq. \eqref{Pydefinition}, the following general properties can be demonstrated:
+For the projector defined in Eq. \eqref{Pydefinition}, the following general properties can be demonstrated~\cite{Haake1973,GardinerZollerQNoise}:

 The first of these properties follows from Eq. \eqref{LSdiagonal}.
-Regarding the second property, the first equality is a consequence of Eq. \eqref{steadystatechoice}, whereas the second equality can be derived assuming $\mathcal{L}_B$ is a physical (i.e. trace- and positivity-preserving) Liouvillian~\footnote{ A Liouvillian preserving trace and positivity is the infinitesimal generator of a completely positive trace-preserving dynamical map~\cite{BreuerPetruccione}, and can in general be written as~\cite{bernal2019multiple}
+Regarding the second property, the first equality is a consequence of Eq. \eqref{steadystatechoice}, whereas the second equality can be derived assuming $\mathcal{L}_B$ is a physical (i.e., trace- and positivity-preserving) Liouvillian~\footnote{ A Liouvillian preserving trace and positivity is the infinitesimal generator of a completely positive trace-preserving dynamical map~\cite{BreuerPetruccione}, and can in general be written as~\cite{bernal2019multiple}